bnelo12/Space-Colonization-Tree/README.md

 >	numberOfLeaves       = 200

-Also the position of the leaves can be changed by modifying the constraints in the generateLeaves function.
+Also, the position of the leaves can be changed by modifying the constraints in the generateLeaves function.

 ##More Information
 For more information visit "http://www.sea-of-memes.com/LetsCode26/LetsCode26.html"(Michael Goodfellow)